Understanding Your Dog's Body Language | RSPCA - RSPCA

 Dog is lying down

-Cowering, ears flat, teeth showing, tail down between legs
+Cowering, ears flat, teeth showing, tail down between its legs.

 Dog is sitting